 If you do not see your question listed here, please contact us

 The Strata Management Supplemental Course is available to those licensees who are currently licensed, eligible to be licensed, or who have written a full licensing exam within the last year and wish to become licensed to provide additional real estate services.
 The Course Schedule gives you an indication of the topics and lessons included.

 Students should confirm their eligibility for a supplemental course before registration.
-As well, depending on eligibility, some students may be required to write the full three hour exam.
+As well, depending on eligibility, some students may be required to satisfy the English Language Proficiency Requirement and/or write the full three hour exam.